What's in passiflora incarnata herb?

 orientin, isoorientin, vitexin, isovitexin, and schaftoside.

 Passiflora herb is useful to induce relaxation.
-Passion flower is helpful in some people in reducing restlessness, anxiety, and
+It is helpful

 Other herbs that are used to relieve stress include